XRPLF/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-payment-channels.md

 ## 1. The payer creates a payment channel to a particular recipient.

-This is a [PaymentChannelCreate transaction][].
+This is a [PaymentChannelCreate transaction](../../references/protocol/transactions/types/paymentchannelcreate.md).
 As part of this process, the payer sets certain specifics of the channel like an expiration time and a settlement delay, which affect the guarantees around the claims in the channel.
 The payer also sets the public key that will be used to verify claims against the channel. <!-- STYLE_OVERRIDE: will -->

 **Tip:** The "settlement delay" does not delay the settlement, which can happen as fast as a ledger version closes (3-5 seconds).
 The "settlement delay" is a forced delay on closing the channel so that the payee has a chance to finish with settlement.

-The following example shows creation of a payment channel by [submitting](submit.html#sign-and-submit-mode) to a local `rippled` server with the JSON-RPC API.
+The following example shows creation of a payment channel by [submitting](../../references/http-websocket-apis/public-api-methods/transaction-methods/submit.md#sign-and-submit-mode) to a local `rippled` server with the JSON-RPC API.
 The payment channel allocates 100 XRP from the [example payer](#example-values) (`rN7n7...`) to the [example payee](#example-values) (`rf1Bi...`) with a settlement delay of 1 day.
 The public key is the example payer's master public key, in hexadecimal.

-**Note:** A payment channel counts as one object toward the payer's [owner reserve](reserves.html#owner-reserves).
+**Note:** A payment channel counts as one object toward the payer's [owner reserve](../../concepts/accounts/reserves.md#owner-reserves).
 The owner must keep at least enough XRP to satisfy the reserve after subtracting the XRP allocated to the payment channel.

 Request: